Tmorgan05/BigCap/README.md

 NOTES from 10/17:
 - Bug - cart has buttons to remove/add products, but they aren't currently working.
 Next steps:
     [ ] Change cart item quantity - increase/decrease quantity by 1
     [ ] Remove an item from the cart entirely (set quantity to 0 and remove from cart) [ ] Show total price of items in cart, even as item quanity changes.
+- Products
+    [ ] Method to show product details needed
+- Cart
+    [ ] Only logged-in users should be able to add/remove/view the cart [ ] Cart should have a way to navigate to checkout